No. 12 seed McNeese holds off late Clemson charge to earn first March Madness victory

 Takeaways

-The once-feared Atlantic Coast Conference is down to two teams: No. 1 seed Duke and North Carolina, one of the last teams in.
+The once-feared ACC is down to two teams: No. 1 seed Duke and North Carolina, one of the last teams in.
 No. 8 seed Louisville lost to ninth-seeded Creighton in another of the tournament’s first games.

 Comebacks